WebAssembly/design/BinaryEncoding.md

 | entries | `function_names*` | sequence of names |

-The sequence of `function_names` assigns names to the corresponding function index.
+The sequence of `function_names` assigns names to the corresponding [function index](Modules.md#function-index-space).
+(Note: this assigns names to both imported and module-defined functions.)
 The count may be greater or less than the actual number of functions.

 #### Function names